luciopaiva/namely-org-chart/README.md

 - `bs-config.js`: the is the configuration file for browser-sync.
 Its documentation is very poor, so good luck customizing it.
 The one thing you do want to customize is the list of files to watch (check the `files` property).

+### Testing and code coverage

+Simply run:

+    npm test

+The `./coverage` folder will have detailed info on coverage.

+The test command uses Mocha in combination with ts-node to run the unit tests.
+The `module` property in tsconfig.json is overridden in the command line so TypeScript outputs Node.js module code instead (following a suggestion [here](https://stackoverflow.com/a/64896966/778272)).

+To run tests and code coverage in Webstorm, create a new run configuration for Mocha, make sure it points to the Mocha inside this project's node modules folder and paste the following in the Extra Mocha options field:

+    --require ts-node/register --recursive 'test/**/*.ts'

+Also set the Environment Variables field with this:

+    TS_NODE_COMPILER_OPTIONS={"module":"commonjs"}

+These are the exact arguments passed to Mocha in the `npm test` command in `package.json`.
+The only difference here is that Webstorm does not use `c8`, but `nyc` instead.
+It will run just fine, though, since `nyc` is already added as a dependency here.

+Finally, select "All in directory" and pass the tests folder.
+Try running to confirm that it works.
+"Run with coverage" should work just fine too.

+But... failing tests will not produce useful stack traces.
+Not exactly sure why, but it must be nyc's fault since c8 works fine.
+Normal stack trace lines have a file name followed by line number and column number, but the stack traces produced come with nonsensical numbers.

+So right now the best option seems to be running `npm test` to be able to find the exact line where it failed.

 ## How was this template constructed?

 I started with nvm to install the latest Node.js version: